-The Whipple procedure is technically difficult operation to remove the head of the pancreas, the first part of the small intestine (duodenum), the gallbladder and part of the bile duct.
-In some situations, part of the stomach and nearby lymph nodes may be removed as well.
+The Whipple procedure is a technically difficult operation to remove the head of the pancreas, the first part of the small intestine (duodenum), the gallbladder, part of the bile duct and nearby lymph nodes.
+In some situations, part of the stomach and colon may be removed as well.
 Your surgeon reconnects the remaining parts of your pancreas, stomach and intestines to allow you to digest food.

 - Surgery to remove the entire pancreas.
 In some people, the entire pancreas may need to be removed.
 This is called total pancreatectomy.
 You can live relatively normally without a pancreas but do need lifelong insulin and enzyme replacement.

 - Surgery for tumors affecting nearby blood vessels.
-Many people with advanced pancreatic cancer are not considered eligible for the Whipple procedure or other pancreatic surgeries if their tumors involve nearby blood vessels.
-At a very few medical centers in the United States, highly specialized and experienced surgeons will safely perform these operations with removal and reconstruction of parts of blood vessels in select patients.
+Many people with advanced pancreatic cancer aren't considered eligible for the Whipple procedure or other pancreatic surgeries if their tumors involve nearby blood vessels.
+At highly specialized and experienced medical centers, surgeons may offer pancreatic surgery operations that include removing and reconstructing affected blood vessels.